-The Lego Movie was a big success, earning hundreds of millions dollars and plenty of stars from critics and audiences alike.
+The Lego Movie came out a few years ago but the deeper message of the movie bears repeating.
+It was a big success, earning hundreds of millions dollars and plenty of stars from critics and audiences alike.
 And while I enjoyed the parts of the movie I saw (my family loved it) it wasn’t my kind of movie, so I never really watched it.
 That is until my daughter Liz started quoting the movie in the context of Right & Left brain conversation we’re having on bettefetter.com.

 So I watched it – start to finish – and I’m here to say – Everything is Awesome!!